 Why NetApp for Hyper Converged Infrastructure

-The NetApp HCI architecture is designed for workload consolidation and VMware private clouds.
-NetApp HCI can scale to 40 storage nodes and 64 compute nodes, so you can scale at the ratio and rate that the application needs for compute and storage.
+The NetApp HCI architecture is designed for private clouds and can scale to 40 storage nodes and 64 compute nodes, so you can scale at the ratio and rate that the application needs for compute and storage.

 To learn more about HCI architectures, read the white paper Not All Hyper Converged Infrastructure Solutions Are Created Equal.